Sous Vide Burgers

 "The great thing about cooking burgers sous vide is that you don't have to worry about overcooking or undercooking.
 You get moist, juicy, flavorful burgers every time.
 To get that nice grilled exterior, you can just sear them on the grill at the very end.
 Serve with sous vide onions confit.
 Recipe courtesy of Vicky McDonald."

-Pour water to the fill line of a sous vide cooker (such s SousVide Supreme(R)) to make the water bath.
+- Pour water to the fill line of a sous vide cooker (such as SousVide Supreme(R)) to make the water bath.
 Preheat to 134 degrees F (57 degrees C).

-Submerge the pouch in the water bath and cook until no longer pink in the center, about 1 hour.
-An instant-read thermometer inserted into the center should read at least 160 degrees F (70 degrees C).
+- Submerge the pouch in the water bath and cook until no longer pink in the center, about 1 hour.

 - Preheat an outdoor grill for high heat and oil the grate thoroughly.

 - Remove patties from the pouch and chef's rings.
 Pat dry with paper towels.

 - Grill patties until surfaces are lightly charred with grill marks, 30 to 45 seconds per side.

 - Place patties on burger buns and top with lettuce, tomato, Monterey Jack cheese, ketchup, and mayonnaise.

 - Using chef's rings helps make perfectly round burgers and prevents deforming the patties during vacuum sealing.
 If you don't have chef's rings, you can form the patties and freeze them in an unsealed cooking pouch for a couple of hours (or longer as needed) before vacuum sealing and they will retain their pretty shape during cooking.

 Per Serving: 769 calories; 50 g fat; 28.6 g carbohydrates; 49.3 g protein; 166 mg cholesterol; 901 mg sodium.
 Full nutrition